HiLab-git/PyMIC_examples/seg_ssl/ACDC/README.md

 rampup_end     = 20000
 ```

-where wet the weight of the regularization loss as 0.1, rampup is used to gradually increase it from 0 t 0.1.
+where the weight of the regularization loss is 0.1, and rampup is used to gradually increase it from 0 to 0.1.
 The following commands are used for training and inference with this method, respectively:

 ```bash